What are the different types of knee injections for bone on bone knees

 - Findings: No significant effect of the intra-articular corticosteroid injections were found on the rate of cartilage loss nor on any other knee structural changes or patient-reported pain scores.
 In conclusion, a single intra-articular corticosteroid injection for the treatment of osteoarthritis-related knee pain was shown to be safe with no negative impact on structural changes, but there was a transient meniscal thickness reduction, a phenomenon for which the clinical relevance is at present unknown.

-- “Existing data indicate that intra-articular corticosteroids in knee osteoarthritis provides a short-term pain relief and functional improvement which may last from one to several weeks.
+- “Existing data indicate that intra-articular corticosteroids in knee osteoarthritis provide short-term pain relief and functional improvement which may last from one to several weeks.

 - At present, synovitis (inflammation) is the most important predictor of treatment response, and also a target for anti-inflammatory treatment for intra-articular corticosteroids.”

-- Our explanatory note: If you have a lot of knee swelling cortisone maybe be of benefit.
+- Our explanatory note: If you have a lot of knee swelling, cortisone may be of benefit.
 Please see our article treating chronic knee swelling.

 Returning to the research study:

-- Our explanatory note: If you do not have chronic knee swelling, cortisione may not be an answer for you.
+- Our explanatory note: If you do not have chronic knee swelling, cortisone may not be an answer for you.

 Returning to the research study: In some people swelling comes and goes, it is hard to suggest who cortisone would be successful for among these people.

-- From the study: “Nonetheless, identification of responder from non- responder patients is challenging because, inflammatory presentation of knee osteoarthritis is temporal and is not present at all stages of the knee osteoarthritis process.
+- From the study: “Nonetheless, identification of responder from non-responder patients is challenging because the inflammatory presentation of knee osteoarthritis is temporal and is not present at all stages of the knee osteoarthritis process.
 At present, patients with significant disability or advanced knee osteoarthritis who are non-responsive to standard therapy are considered for treatment with intra-articular corticosteroids.
-Inefficiency of intra-articular corticosteroids in these patients is predictable, because in these subgroups, synovitis alone is not the cause of pain, but structural changes, mechanical and anatomical factors, and even extraarticular factors are also responsible, thus suppression of synovial inflammation by using intra-articular corticosteroids is likely to provide a short-term pain relief or no therapeutic benefit.
+The inefficiency of intra-articular corticosteroids in these patients is predictable because, in these subgroups, synovitis alone is not the cause of pain, but structural changes, mechanical and anatomical factors, and even extraarticular factors are also responsible, thus suppression of synovial inflammation by using intra-articular corticosteroids is likely to provide short-term pain relief or no therapeutic benefit.

 - Our explanatory note: Simply the study authors are saying when cortisone will likely not work.